One-on-one meeting templates: 3 free downloadable agendas

 • Is there anything we haven’t covered that you’d like to discuss?

-⌛ Pro-tip: If you don’t have time for weekly or bi-weekly one-on-ones in your schedule, a good practice is to schedule a meeting every month with each employee.
-Monthly one-on-ones are a great moment to look back at what has happened in the last few weeks, and naturally, these meetings will take more time.
+Pro-tip: If you don’t have enough free time for weekly or bi-weekly one-on-ones in your schedule, a good practice is to schedule a meeting every month with each employee.
+Monthly one-on-ones help busy managers retain the good habit of having regular touchpoints while also providing a great opportunity to look back at how the past weeks have been.
+Use the long version of the classic template to structure and guide your monthly one-on-one meetings.

 Goal setting one-on-one meeting template

-Click to download a FREE printable PDF version of the one-on-one meeting template for goal setting.
+Click to download a free printable PDF version of the one-on-one meeting template for goal setting

 1. Employee self-reflection (before your one-on-one meeting)